openmobilityfoundation/curb-data-specification/events/README.md

 # Examples

-See a series of [CDS Events endpoint examples](examples.md) to use as templates.
+See the [CDS Events Examples](https://github.com/openmobilityfoundation/curb-data-specification/wiki/CDS-Events-Examples) wiki page for code examples of specific Events use cases, and ideas on how Events can be implemented.

 [Top][toc]